 3.5 Our fees for the Services may change at any time provided we give you 7 days’ notice unless you have already paid for a Service, in which case we will not adjust the fee for that particular Service.
 You can choose to cancel the Services in accordance with clause 5 in these circumstances.

 3.6 It is your responsibility to pay the fees and we will require you to pay them at the time that we have notified to you.
-We may ask you to pre-pay for your appointment and in all instances, we seek full payment of the invoice before we release any output document (when ready) in relation to the Service requested.
+We may also ask you to pre-pay for your appointment and in all instances, we seek full payment of the invoice before we release any output document (when ready) in relation to the Service requested.